joao003/sheetgradepointcalculator/README.md

 # sheetgradepointcalculator
 Calculate every student average grade point to Google Sheets file.
 By running this program, the results will be included in sheet file.
-To check out this file, see this: https://docs.google.com/spreadsheets/d/1Amr1VKaAgwn0NMXaVNHMrepKyMOwH6QT__AWKYMGbkk/edit#gid=0
+To check out this file, see this: https://docs.google.com/spreadsheets/d/1Amr1VKaAgwn0NMXaVNHMrepKyMOwH6QT__AWKYMGbkk/edit#gid=0.
+This is made in Python.

 # How to run